cooklang/cooklang-org/content/docs/examples.md

 title: 'Examples'
 date: 2021-05-20T19:27:37+10:00
 weight: 6
-summary: An example recipe written in CookLang.
+summary: An example recipe written in Cooklang.
 ---

 Here is an example of a full recipe.